 The application of engineering and manufacturing technology in improving the efficiency and productivity of industrial processes is referred to as industrial technology.

 By now, businesses have realized that to stay relevant and survive in the market, they need to keep up with the increasing technological pace.
 Adopting industrial technology is the most sensible choice.
 Firstly, it improves the efficiency of the core processes.

 This is done by making the work easier and faster.
 Secondly, it provides solutions to various problems encountered by manufacturers.
 That way, issues are rectified before the processes can come to a halt.
 Lastly, it cut down production costs, eventually increasing the profits.

 Examples of industrial technology

 We have covered what is industrial technology and why we need it.
-Now let us take an in-depth look at its prominent examples.
+Now let us take an in-depth look at some prominent examples of industrial technology:

 3D printing uses resources efficiently, so less waste is generated.
 It is gaining popularity lately as it allows turning creative ideas into reality.
 There are no restrictions to this form of printing when it comes to using imagination.
 Therefore, businesses can experiment more without worrying about wasting time and resources.
 Additionally, it reduces the time to market significantly, thus promoting quick idea development.